 The enhanced development of the mammary, notably that of the mammary parenchyma, the gland’s productive tissue, is a byproduct of early and rapid growth and plays an active role in enhanced milk production in cows that have been optimally nourished in the first eight weeks of life (Brown et al. 2004).

 The search for biological markers

 There is still much to be discovered about the phenomenon of metabolic programming.
-Towards this end, Trouw Nutrition and LifeStart are sponsoring long-term trials of which one of the goals is to determine the biological markers that will allow further optimisation of the process of metabolic processing.
+Towards this end, Trouw Nutrition is sponsoring long-term LifeStart research of which one of the goals is to determine the biological markers that will allow further optimization of the process of metabolic programming